pstuifzand/pompiedom-river/README.md

 Pompiedom River
 ===============

 This is a rssCloud based realtime river.
-It shows messages that arrive via RSS.
+It shows messages that arrive via RSS and other feed types.

 Dependencies
 ------------